fabian57fabian/OptimizationMethodsVisualizer/README.md

 # OptimizationMethodsVisualizer
-Optimization MEthods Visualizer in Python for teaching purposes
+Optimization Methods Visualizer in Python for teaching purposes

+Colab notebook can be viewed [here](OptimizationMethodsVisualizer.ipynb).